Last updated 5th July, 2018

 A Visual Timeline

-Ted Bundy: A Visual Timeline is the result of this labour intensive project and it is impressive.
+Ted Bundy: A Visual Timeline is the result of this labor-intensive project and it is impressive.
 This is a book which focuses on true crime but is not a book which would sit within your standard true crime section.

 This book has striven for accuracy where Robert Dielenberg has taken time to collate and note all references, leaving a clear trail of where his information came from.
 It is a goldmine for the eager criminology student and a shining example of good practice.
 A unique approach has been taken with a focus on visuals, ensuring facts are illustrated and the reader is left in no doubt that this is not a fictional story.